-The American Pscychological Association, or APA, maintains a style sheet called APA Style, currently in its 6th edition.
+The American Psychological Association, or APA, maintains a style sheet called APA Style.
 APA Style provides guidelines for formatting documents and citing sources in text and in a references list.
 APA Style is typically used in the social sciences and education, nursing, and social work programs.

 Check out one of the resources on the left for more information on citing your sources.
 Click here to see a sample essay.